Jhené Aiko: Influences

 Aiko cites American rapper Tupac as a major influence, saying he is "a big inspiration for me just to stick to who I am and to actually stand for something through music" and "an icon for speaking your mind and being you, even if it's controversial."
-Aiko also cites R&B singers Aaliyah and Ciara as well as rappers Eminem and Kendrick Lamar as influences.
+Aiko also cites R&B singer Aaliyah as well as rappers Eminem and Kendrick Lamar as influences.
 Aiko also calls recording artist Kid Cudi, a major influence, stating Cudi is "pretty much one of the only people that I listen to consistently.
 No matter what he puts out, I'm one of those fans.
 He can do no wrong in my eyes."

 Aiko also credits Brandy as a major influence, saying, "I always say the person who taught me how to sing indirectly because I listened to her all the time was Brandy.
 I fell in love with her voice when I was six years old.
 I always loved Brandy."
-Aiko also listens to Beyoncé to learn from her vocal technique and is also influenced by India.Arie and Amel Larrieux.
+Aiko also listens to Beyoncé to learn from her vocal technique and is also influenced by India Arie and Amel Larrieux.
 Aiko is influenced by John Mayer saying "He's probably one of my number one musical influences because of his writing ability and his voice."

 During the recording of her debut extended play "Sail Out" (2013), Aiko stated she took a large amount of influence from hip-hop and rap music notably the genre's beats.
-Aiko has stated growing up in a musical family influenced her, noting her siblings bands as an influence, Aiko also cited R&B band TLC as an influence when growing up.
+She referenced Janet Jackson, Ciara, and Nicki Minaj as influences on the project.
+Aiko has stated growing up in a musical family influenced her, noting her siblings bands as an influence, Aiko also cited R&B girl group TLC as an influence when growing up.
 During the 1990s, she began listening to Alanis Morissette, Fiona Apple, and Lil' Kim, stating her influences were a mixture, following this Aiko began listening to Sade Adu.